mikabytes/smartes/README.md

 ## Working locally

-SmartES has a special synonym for "the current working branch" as `:`, this means that if the repository is checked out (not a bare repository) and you are currently on the `foo` branch, this will work:
+If HEAD is specified as branch, then SmartES turns off all caching headers.
+This is only meant to be used for developing locally, and only works if the repository is not bare.

 ```
 curl http://localhost:3000/:/index.js
 # fetches index.js from foo branch
 ```

-Also, with this special "branch" `:`, SmartES enables the detection of unstaged and staged changes.
-Such files will be served directly from the hard-drive as-is and with `no-cache` headers, ensuring you can work conveniently without having to commit changes to see the result.
+Also, detection of unstaged and staged changes is enabled.
+Such files will be served directly from the hard-drive as-is.

 ## Importing assets and having an index file as entry